Cornwall Fire and Rescue Service employs 700* people. The service is run by Cornwall Council.

 - Masters in Social Research (MSc) and a Level 7 qualification in Strategic Leadership.

-- Vicky leads the Service Support functions and is responsible for ensuring efficient, effective and safe service delivery through the provision of:
+- Vicky leads the Service Support functions.
+She is responsible for ensuring efficient, effective and safe service delivery.
+This is done through the provision of:

 - fleet equipment and engineering